wp-plugins/name-directory/readme.txt

 = 1.3 =
 * Name lists can now have multiple columns at the frontend
-* Added css in a seperate file
+* Added css in a separate file
 * Added database upgrade module

 = 1.2.1 =